OxfordRSE/IntroUnitTestingCourse/README.md

 On your computer, clone the repository you have just imported:
 - Click the green Code button at the top of the page containing your imported version of this repository
-- Select HTTPS and copy the text provided
+- Select SSH and copy the text provided
 - From a terminal (on macOS or Linux) or a command prompt (on Windows), run
   ```
   git clone <paste-string-here>